|Home | Calendar | Trans-Dales Trail 1 | Trans-Dales Trail 2 | Trans-Dales Trail 3 | Go walking with Underwood |

 3. (3.2km/2 miles) Turn left and walk along the road for about 400m (¼ mile) then go right through a gate and follow a track, which skirts the edge of Risby Park.
 At the bottom of a dip before Risby Park Farm notice a track to the right - you will use this on your return.
 Continue past the farm, after which the track becomes a metalled lane.
 You can now stride out with only the occasional farm vehicle to worry about.
 The lane dips down past Halfpenny Gate Cottages.
 Ignore the 'Beverley 20' sign - you will return that way, and continue along the lane straight towards Walkington.
 To your left is open, rolling Wolds countryside, whilst on the right is Risby Park with its woodland plantations.

-5. (8km/5 miles) So continue past the farm and at the bottom of the dip turn left through a gate along the track (signed alternative footpath).
-Walk up a slight rise to a stile, cross and keep along the edge of the field with woodland on your left.
+5. (8.8km/5½ miles) At the signpost, you take the path diagonally across the field on the left.(Alternatively you can can continue along the lane and in the dip take the track going left- signed alternative footpath) Walk up a slight rise to a stile, cross and keep along the edge of the field with woodland and a pond on your left.
 Go round the corner of the wood to keep along the field boundary to a gate and stile at a road.
 Turn right along the road for a short distance to a corner, where a footpath drops down towards Fishpond Wood.
-The path hugs the edge of this woodland round a couple of bends before coming to the Risby road.
+The path hugs the edge of this woodland round a couple of bends before coming to Dunflat Road again.

 Along the Way